2021 Meron crowd crush: Background

 On the Lag BaOmer holiday, the tomb of the 2nd-century Tannaitic rabbi Shimon bar Yochai at Mount Meron becomes a pilgrimage site for thousands of Jews, where they pray, dance and make bonfires.
 Men and boys attend in sections different from those for women and girls.
 Haaretz called it Israel's "biggest religious festival of the year".

 In 2020, the country restricted the pilgrimage due to the COVID-19 pandemic.
-The Cabinet of Israel permitted the 2021 pilgrimage and waived the COVID-19 cap of 1,000 attendees as part of an agreement with Ministry of Religious Services officials which required attendees to be vaccinated against COVID-19.
+The Cabinet of Israel permitted the 2021 pilgrimage and waived the COVID-19 cap of 1,000 attendees as part of an agreement with Ministry of Religious Services officials, which required attendees to be vaccinated against COVID-19.
 The event was the largest to be held in Israel since the start of the pandemic in 2020.

 Additionally, for the first time in 13 years, the Mount Meron holiday took place on a Thursday and Friday, the significance being that Thursday night is seen as comparable to Saturday night in other parts of the world, with Friday being Israel's day of rest, as opposed to Sunday.
 Moreover, since celebrations are not permitted on Shabbat, the Jewish sabbath, which starts at sunset every Friday, the event was limited to a window of 14 hours, ending at sunset on Friday.
 Three bonfires were lit at the same time, each by an Admor.
 The organisers estimated that approximately 100,000 were at the site—others estimate 50,000—which was larger than the restricted crowd in 2020 but smaller than the hundreds of thousands of people in previous years.
 Israeli media reported that, as a precaution against the COVID-19 pandemic, bonfire areas had been partitioned off, which may have created unrecognised choke-points.

-The crush was not the first time pilgrims at Mount Meron had been killed in an accident.
+The crush was not the first time pilgrims at Mount Meron had been killed in a crowd crush.
 On 15 May 1911, eleven people were killed when a crowd of about 10,000 filled the compound and a railing of a nearby balcony collapsed.
 About 100 people fell from a height of roughly 25 ft to the ground below; the deaths of seven were determined at the scene and those of four others in the days following the incident.
 There were 40 injured.